adubeniuk/verygoodtaskindeed/README.md

 # Do it yourself

 Setup AWS VPC, private and public subnets, NAT gateways and routing tables.
-Get your VPC ID and create a private DNS hosted zone with the name of the cluster.
+You will need your VPC ID and a private DNS hosted zone resolving the name of the cluster.

 Bootstrap a cluster on AWS using Kops: